eeroolli/research-tools/SCANNER_SETUP.md

    Filename pattern: Starts with `EN_` and ends with `_double`

 **Other Languages:**
-You can create similar profiles for other languages (Norwegian, German, etc.):
+You can create similar profiles for other languages:
 - Each with: exactly same settings as the English ones, except:
 - Norwegian Portrait: Prefix `NO_`
 - German Portrait: Prefix `DE_`
+- Swedish Portrait: Prefix `SV_`
+- Danish Portrait: Prefix `DA_`
+- Finnish Portrait: Prefix `FI_`
 - And so on...

 ---